 The Quran urges people to read the signs within their souls and the universe so that they can be better human beings by using their intelligence and appropriating virtues.
 Those who fail to read in this sense basically accept to live under their true potential to become full human beings.

-![]() "A few years ago, I read a great French novel entitled “The Thibaults” (Les Thibault in French) by Roger Martin.
+"A few years ago, I read a great French novel entitled “The Thibaults” (Les Thibault in French) by Roger Martin.
 Great novels from France, Russia and other countries, where eminent novels have been written, depict realities of life..."
-Ali Khamenei, 9-5-2005 |
+Ali Khamenei, 9-5-2005

-Pro-Qaddafi football star welcomed back to Tripoli by Haithem Tajouri
+Pro-Qaddafi football star welcomed back to Tripoli by Haithem Tajouri Libya Herald, 12-8-2017

-Muammar Gaddafi's Favorite Book![]() Meeting the journalists in his tent he told of how he admired former US Presidents George Washington and Abraham Lincoln and of other world leaders he admires like "Egypt's late Gamal Abdul Nasser, India's Mahatma Gandhi, Sun Yat-Sen of China and Italy's Garibaldi and Mazzini."
-He spoke of his favourite book The Outsider by British author Colin Wilson and others he likes such as Uncle Tom's Cabin and Roots.
-The Outsider
+In a rare interview with Western journalists in January 1986 Muammar Gaddafi spoke frankly about his life and how he had been misunderstood by the West.
+Meeting the journalists in his tent he told of how he admired former US Presidents George Washington and Abraham Lincoln and of other world leaders he admires like "Egypt's late Gamal Abdul Nasser, India's Mahatma Gandhi, Sun Yat-Sen of China and Italy's Garibaldi and Mazzini."

 "Here was I saying, in The Outsider: 'Look, you've got to stop being self-pitying, somehow you Outsiders have got to stop being the miserable Outsiders saying you don't want anything to do with this lousy material world, because if you don't do something about this lousy material world, nobody else will.